 More and more real estate shows have been popping up on streaming platforms and network TV in the past few years, and they all have something in common: tons of drama.

-From Million Dollar Listing (and its many spinoffs) to Netflix’s own Selling Sunset or Million Dollar Beach House, they all follow luxury real estate agents as they work, play, and scheme against each other — more often than not, with an emphasis on the latter.
+From Million Dollar Listing (and its many spinoffs) to Netflix’s own Selling Sunset or Buying Beverly Hills, they all follow luxury real estate agents as they work, play, and scheme against each other — more often than not, with an emphasis on the latter.

 But luxury real estate is much more than just a wild competition to nab the priciest listing or to find the right deep-pocketed buyer.
 It’s a game of skill, determination, and hard work.
 And the newest real estate show to enter the scene makes a point out of showing just that.